Learn the ins and outs of the powerful intersectional equity tool GBA Plus and how it can be integrated into your work

 Land Acknowledgement: To ground the day of learning in an acknowledgement and to honour the Indigenous lands which we are gathered on; to remember the historical oppression Indigenous communities have and continue to experience in this country, and to commit to continuous learning and action to advance equality.

 To set the stage for the two days of GBA Plus unlearning and learning.
-To build a foundation for the conference rooted in the urgency and importance of intersectional GBA Plus work.
+To build a foundation for the GBA Plus Conference rooted in the urgency and importance of intersectional GBA Plus work.
 To clearly demonstrate why GBA Plus matters or should matter to all.

 To equip participants with tools and methods for gathering qualitative and lived experience data and stories using creative, trauma-informed approaches, and innovative methods of analysis.

-Lionel Migrino is a proven community leader and inclusion facilitator.
-He graduated with a Bachelor of Management degree from the University of Lethbridge, majoring in Human Resources and Labour Relations.
-Lionel is currently working at Pembina Pipeline, supporting Peoples Programs and EDI initiatives.
+Lionel Migrino is a recognized community leader and advocate for inclusion.
+He holds a Bachelor of Management degree from the University of Lethbridge, with a major in Human Resources and Labour Relations.
+Lionel is currently employed at Pembina Pipeline, where he contributes to Employee Services and leads the charge in the Accessibility space.

 To provide a concrete understanding of intersectional data gathering and analysis leading practices, including quantitative intersectional analysis.
 This session will equip participants with tangible tools and methods for innovative and inclusive data gathering.